-This is a read only register, and such a read supplies the status of the interrupt request bits presented to the interrupt controller.
+This is a read only register, and such a read results in the status of the interrupt request bits presented to the interrupt controller.
+The status of these bits is available when this register is read.
+This register is read only.

-When an internal interrupt request (D1, D0, TMR2, TMR1, and TMR0) occurs, the respective bit is set to 1.
+When an internal interrupt request (D1/16, D0/15, TMR2, TMR1, and TMR0) occurs, the respective bit is set to 1.
 The internally generated interrupt acknowledge resets these bits.